 Q: What do you want your ornamental welding students to know about becoming a metal artist?

-A: Students learn to weld on simple projects – because they have to learn to weld first!
+A: Students learn to MIG weld on simple projects – because they have to learn the basics of welding first!
 Every student brings a different set of experiences, but no one masters these skills overnight.
 As they return for more sessions, they grow into more intricate projects.
 If you’re signing up for a class, bring some patience and determination.
 Welding isn’t easy.
 But it’s fun, interesting, and so rewarding when you get the result you want.